krisztianb/typedoc-plugin-replace-in-comments/README.md

 # typedoc-plugin-replace-in-comments

 This is a plugin for TypeDoc that replaces text in comments.
-You can specify matching patterns and the text they should should be replaced with.
+You can specify matching patterns and the text they should be replaced with.

 This can be useful for:

 -   Creating links from ticket IDs (eg: replace "GH-12345" with a link to https://github.com/your-name/the-repo/issues/12345)
 -   Creating links from author names (eg: link "Your Name" to your GitHub or corporate profile page)
 -   Replacing custom placeholders with an image
--   If you find other useful scenarios let me know and I might include it here. ;-)
+-   If you find other useful scenarios let me know and I might include them here. ;-)

 ## Installation